tazwaryayyyy/ProxyME/README.md

 An AI meeting assistant that whispers responses in your ear and always asks before doing anything sensitive.

-Built for the **Authorized to Act: Auth0 for AI Agents** hackathon using Auth0 Token Vault, CIBA with Rich Authorization Requests, and Fine Grained Authorization.
+Built for the **Authorized to Act: Auth0 for AI Agents** hackathon using Auth0 Token Vault, CIBA with binding_message, and Fine Grained Authorization.

 ---